Kaiju234/Java-Tutorials/README.md

 # Java-Tutorials
-This For Copying All the Java Scripts u look up on youtube
+This For Copying All the Java Scripts i looked up on youtube